What is Second Degree Assault in Arizona?

 What is the Difference Between Felony and Misdemeanor Assault in Arizona?

 Arizona law divides assault into two categories rather than three.
-So rather than first, third, and second degree assault, you have simple assault and aggravated assault.
+So rather than first, third, and second-degree assault, you have simple assault and aggravated assault, also known as battery.

-Simple assault is a misdemeanor, while aggravated assault is a felony.
+Simple assault is a misdemeanor, while aggravated assault and battery in Arizona is a felony.

 Whether an Arizona court charges you with a felony or misdemeanor assault, the potential penalties are steep.

 What is Simple Assault in Arizona?

 The spectrum of simple assault in Arizona is broad.
 A court may charge you with a Class 1, Class 2, or Class 3 Misdemeanor for simple assault.
 Class 3 misdemeanors are the least serious, while Class 1 misdemeanors are just a step below a felony.